advanced-security/ghas-to-csv/README.md

 ## What?

-GitHub Advanced Security can compile a _ton_ of information on the vulnerabalities in your project's [code](https://github.com/features/security/code), [supply chain](https://github.com/features/security/software-supply-chain), and any [secrets](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning) (like API keys or other sensitive info) that might have been accidentally exposed.
+GitHub Advanced Security can compile a _ton_ of information on the vulnerabilities in your project's [code](https://github.com/features/security/code), [supply chain](https://github.com/features/security/software-supply-chain), and any [secrets](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning) (like API keys or other sensitive info) that might have been accidentally exposed.
 That information is surfaced in the repository, organization, or enterprise [security overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-the-security-overview) and the API.
 The overview has all sorts of neat filters and such you can play with.
 The API is great and powers all manner of partner integrations, but there's no direct CSV export.

 The API changes a bit based on the version of GitHub you're using.
 This Action gathers the GitHub API endpoint to use from the runner's [environment variables](https://docs.github.com/en/enterprise-cloud@latest/actions/learn-github-actions/environment-variables#default-environment-variables), so as long as you have a license for Advanced Security, this should work as expected in GitHub Enterprise Server and GitHub AE too.